haf0g/School-educational-projects/README.md

-# Some of my practical exercices at my 1st year of computer science engineering
+# 1st year CS engineering educational projects in java and python

 (I'm still working on this repo.
 Unfortunately, I haven't found time yet to complet work on it)
 <br>